 The Siberian Husky is one of the most popular dog breeds in the world – for good reason!
 They’re known to be fun-loving dogs with a mischievous side to them.
 However, with their silly and goofy personalities, you may wonder if they’re actually smart dogs.

 Siberian Huskies are “average intelligent” dogs, according to canine psychologist Stanley Coren.
 In fact, Huskies are the 74th smartest dog breed out of 138 for “obedience and working intelligence.”
 But what actually makes the Husky highly intelligent is their ability to effectively communicate with humans.
 It’s why they’ve become one of the best working dogs alongside humans.

-Despite their relatively low ranking, Huskies are rather smart in other ways.
-To fully grasp the intelligence of Huskies, let’s dive into the intelligence tests conducted by Stanley Coren.
-Well continue by examining what exactly makes these dogs smart.
+Despite their relatively low ranking in dog intelligence, Huskies are smart in other ways.
+To fully grasp the true intelligence of the Husky, we’ll dive into the IQ trials conducted by Stanley Coren.
+Read on to learn what exactly makes these working dogs smart.

 RECOMMENDED: Top 100 Smartest Dog Breeds

 Stanley Coren is the canine psychologist, PhD, and professor at the University of British Columbia, who’s credited for developing a criteria for measuring dog intelligence.
 In fact, it was Coren that first coined the term “obedience and working intelligence.“

 O&W intelligence is essentially a measurement of how quickly a dog learns a new command.
 This one aspect of dog intelligence also measures how well a dog retains their training.
 You can consider it an obedience test.

 And although this may not be the best measurement of dog intelligence, it’s the easiest to objectively measure.
 In other words, it’s an excellent starting point.

 In his intelligence trials, Coren asked all obedience trial judges of North America (Canadian and American Kennel Club) to help with his research on dog intelligence.